andymotta/fleet-etcd2-microservices-cluster/README.md

 Extract the binaries to some bin directory within your path

 * Copy terraform.tfvars.editme to terraform.tfvars and add AWS creds

+**Create VPC** or use your own.
+* See <https://github.com/andymotta/vpc-in-a-box> to create vpc

-* Check variables.tf for what you need to change
+Check variables.tf for what you need to change
-** If using different master IPs: prepare_templates.sh** will bulk change static IPs (cloud-config workaround)
+* If using different master IPs: prepare_templates.sh** will bulk change static IPs (cloud-config workaround)

-###Create VPC
-Or use your own.
-See <https://github.com/andymotta/vpc-in-a-box> to create vpc

 ### Deploy the stack
 `make | tee deploy_output`